MEET TOMASZ DRYBALA

 Self-Directed Researcher and Practitioner

-Since 2019, I’ve focused exclusively on applied neuroscience—examining how neurochemical feedback loops influence decision-making, reinforce cognitive bias, and drive behavioral patterns in leadership and high-performance environments.
+Since 2019, I’ve focused exclusively on applied neuroscience—examining how neurochemical feedback loops influence decision-making, reinforce cognitive bias, and drive behavioural patterns in leadership and high-performance environments.
 This work combines deep research with real-world application, developed not in theory alone, but through measurable outcomes in the field.

 Core Contributions and Focus Areas: